A local’s travel guide to the best winter activities in Munich. Here is what to do in Munich from December to March.

 1. Enjoy the snow in Munich’s parks

 Munich, you will notice quite quickly, is a pretty green city.
 There are parks around every corner.
-Some of them are particularly worth visiting in the colder months.
+Some of them are particularly worth visiting in the colder months and you really should consider staying a bit longer in my hometown (Read this guide on how many days in Munich are enough).

 You certainly shouldn’t miss the Englische Garten.
 Head here early in the morning to capture that cold morning light and pristine snow-covered meadows.
 While you can also visit later in the day, the snow usually starts to melt somewhat towards the afternoon.